Sky TV and Spark at odds over piracy plan amid revelation 300,000 regularly watch illegal sports streams

 "If we look at traffic on our network, we can see high usage of subscription-based content services, which suggests that most Kiwis are happy to pay for content."

+Cushen also says Sky's survey could be turned around into a celebration of the fact that 90% of New Zealanders now pay for content - a real turn around from the Napster frenzy in the early days of the internet.

+But although piracy is down overall, there has been a surge in illegal streams of sports events.

-Sky blames the high rate of piracy on so-called "Kodi" boxes, which make it easy to access a free version of a sports event from an overseas provider.
+Sky and other pay TV broadcasters around the world have blamed the increase on so-called "Kodi" boxes, which make it easy to access a free version of a sports event from an overseas provider (who is providing legitimate free-to-air coverage in their home country) or a copyright-infringing site.

 Sky has recently launched legal action against two sellers of Kodi boxes in New Zealand, MyBox and Fibre TV.
 Both have been forced to stop selling their product.
 Sky won its case against Fibre TV, but damages have yet to be calculated.
 The case against MyBox is ongoing.
 Fibre TV and MyBox have argued their products are technology neutral.
 Sky says they come with software specifically designed to facilitate copyright infringement.